psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 The gentleman of Oswestry, who we are probably not surprised to learn is Mr. Askew Roberts, then associates that quotation with on from Aubrey that appeared earlier in the debate, and suggests that all Downes' does is reimagine it in his own way:

-> If your readers will refer to Mr. Fitzgerald's letter on November 20, 1875, they will see that the "poor raskals" are identical; and Mr. Downes, the author of the Mountain Decameron (who dates his book "Builth, Breconshire, April, 1836"), does not profess to do more than pen a fancy sketch on Aubrey’s text, laying his scene in Cardiganshire.
+> If your readers will refer to Mr. Fitzgerald's letter on November 20, 1875, they will see that the "poor raskals" are identical; and Mr. Downes, the author of the Mountain Decameron (who dates his book "Builth, Breconshire, April, 1836"), does not profess to do more than pen a fancy sketch on Aubrey's text, laying his scene in Cardiganshire.

 He signs off with a nod to Silvan Evans' and his apparently fruitless quest to track down evidence of a Welsh sin-eater: